 What were we late for, really?
 Our destination was Waterbury, Vermont, home of the Alchemist Cannery.
 They make Heady Topper, one of the highest rated beers in the world.
 How we got there — and how long we took — were up to our discretion.
 That’s the beauty of the American road trip.

 Like many others involved the beer world, I was shocked.
-Why would a young, well-respected cannery that possessed one of the world’s greatest beers shutter its retail operation?
+Why would a young, well-respected cannery that possessed one of the world’s greatest beers shutter their retail operation?
 To understand the answer, it helps to know a little about the Alchemist.

 As a senior at Penn State University, John Kimmich picked up a dog-eared copy of The Complete Joy of Home Brewing.
 While discussing the book with his brother-in-law, the pair decided to brew a beer of their own.
 When it won a ribbon in a local competition, John decided to focus his last two semesters on brewing, even writing his final senior paper on the post-prohibition evolution of the industry.